 As his business increased, Mr. Heydenryk hired European craftsmen to produce his work in a rented workspace above a showroom.
 He decided not to limit himself to the set pattern of period frame reproductions, and instead would create new finishes and designs for developing artists in New York and the rest of the country.
 Up until the 20th century, picture frame styles were often governed by architectural trends and the selection was frequently a mechanical process.
 This situation reached its zenith in the 19th century, when bright gold and ornate compositional mould frames were routinely used on paintings with little regard for design or color.

 Down East Young Blades c.
 1940, 30" x 40" oil on masonite by Marsden Hartley.
 Courtesy of the Wadsworth Atheneum Museum of Art.
-In 1937, Mr. Heydenryk began designing new mouldings and finishes for his friend, the modernist painter Marsden Hartley.
+In 1937, Mr. Heydenryk began designing new mouldings and finishes for his friend, the Modernist painter Marsden Hartley.
 The hand-carved Model 385 frame was produced on wormy chestnut wood and was a particular favorite of Hartley's.

 "It worked out beautifully," Mr. Heydenryk recalled later in an interview.
 "Hartley was very happy about the fact that his paintings looked fully dressed."1 Hudson Walker would later maintain that the Heydenryk frames contributed greatly to Hartley's rise in reputation and sales in the 1940s.2 Mr. Heydenryk and Hartley continued to work together until the artist's death in 1943.3 The frame designs created exclusively for Hartley are still made in the present-day shop, and the originals are now considered collectibles.